ouya/docs/adobe-air.md

 10) Select the `ARM` processor and click the `+` button to browse to the `OuyaNativeExtension.ane` copied to your project folder and click `OK`.

-11) When publishing the `extensions` section will automatically appear in your project's `ApplicationName-app.xml` file and that section cannot be edited manually.
+11) When publishing, the `extensions` section will automatically appear in your project's `ApplicationName-app.xml` file and that section cannot be edited manually.

 ```
   <extensions>